 In short, Fraxel is a device that performs a treatment known as fractional laser resurfacing.
-Samolitis tells me that compared to traditional laser resurfacing, only a fraction (usually between 20 to 40%) of the skin’s surface is treated, allowing faster, safer healing and decreased risk of complications.
-Fraxel is usually used to treat skin that is damaged from the sun or scarring from acne or trauma.
+Samolitis tells me that, compared to traditional laser resurfacing, only a fraction (usually between 20 to 40 percent) of the skin’s surface is treated, allowing faster, safer healing, and decreased risk of complications.
+Fraxel is typically used to treat skin that is damaged from the sun or scarred from acne or trauma.
 The cost can vary greatly depending on the type of laser and number of treatments needed, however you can expect it to set you back around $1500 to $2000.

 Before deciding on Fraxel, you should also be aware of the different types.
-Each of the lasers are differentiated by their wavelength (type of laser).
-“In the case of resurfacing, we usually break these up into ablative (causing ablation, controlled burn) and non-ablative (causing heat induced injury without a burn) types,” explains Samolitis.
+Each of the lasers are differentiated by their wavelength.
+“In the case of resurfacing, we usually break these up into ablative (causing ablation, controlled burn) and non-ablative (causing heat-induced injury without a burn) types,” explains Samolitis.
 “The ablative types (such as CO2) are used for more aggressive treatments and have longer recovery times and more intensive skin care.”
 The fractional lasers at Facile are called the Fraxel Dual and the Clear and Brilliant.
 These are similar wavelengths, adds Samolitis, but the energy delivered by the Clear and Brilliant is much lower, allowing minimal recovery time.
 “The Fraxel Dual is extremely versatile and has infinite treatment combination parameters depending on the patient's skin needs,” she notes.

 Since fractional resurfacing lasers target water in the skin, Samolitis tells me they provide a predictable outcome in any patient because you can control the amount of energy delivered in an even fashion.
 Other lasers that are used for hair removal, redness, and tattoos have a specific target that the laser is attracted to (blood, pigment, etc.).
-“For example, if a hair removal or vascular device is used on a patient with darker skin (more melanin),” she explains.
-“The amount of energy absorbed can be less predictable, leading to a burn or loss of pigment.”
+“For example, if a hair removal or vascular device is used on a patient with darker skin (more melanin), the amount of energy absorbed can be less predictable, leading to a burn or loss of pigment,” she explains.

 Before we started the treatment, I had a topical anesthetic cream applied to my entire décolletage area.
 Since it was my chest, and not my face, I wasn’t as concerned about the pain level.
-I have had many lasers before including IPL and the numbing cream made sure I didn’t much at all.
+I have had many lasers before including IPL and the numbing cream ensured I didn’t feel much at all.
 This was also the case with Fraxel, but I will say it definitely feels hot and prickly during the treatment.
-I had my entire chest and both arms treated with the Fraxel laser at the same time and they were quite red post-treatment, but not any more painful than a fresh sunburn.
+I had my entire chest and both arms treated with the Fraxel laser at the same time and they were quite red post-treatment, but the treatment wasn't any more painful than a fresh sunburn.
 In general, Fraxel is more painful than other lasers, so if you do still feel it after the topical anesthetic cream, then Samolitis says you can also opt for a mild sedation and/or injectable anesthesia.
-I had the latter when I tried lip filler for the first time and it definitely worked a treat.
+I had the latter when I tried lip filler for the first time and it definitely worked.

 As it starts to heal, your skin will feel scaly and itchy, but resist the urge to scratch or scrub it off.
 I know how hard this is, believe me—there were times in the shower when I wanted to use the loofah to scrub it all away, but you don’t want the new pink skin underneath to be exposed too early.
 Just let it come off in its own time.
 Since the Fraxel has created a controlled wound that needs to heal, the skin is much more sensitive to acne breakouts and allergic reactions.
 Common anti-aging ingredients and even essential oils can cause too much irritation, so be mindful of the products you use to treat it.
 Samolitis recommends gentle, water-based skincare products during the recovery period to keep the area hydrated and soft.

-While the downtime can vary greatly depending on the type of laser used, strength of treatment, and area of the body treated, you can expect at least a week of downtime.
-Samolitis typically recommends avoiding major social activities and avoiding the sun completely for at least a week when the skin is the most red and peeling; however, complete healing can take up to two weeks in some cases.
+While the healing time can vary greatly depending on the type of laser used, strength of treatment, and area of the body treated, you can expect at least a week of downtime.
+Samolitis typically recommends avoiding major social activities and avoiding the sun completely for at least a week when the skin is at its most red and peeling; however, complete healing can take up to two weeks in some cases.
 It’s not painful for this period, but it does look a little scaly and flaky.

 My chest had a lot of stubborn sun damage.
 The pigmentation was deeper, so I needed three rounds of Fraxel to achieve the result I wanted (that being a clear, smooth décolletage).
 However, you can expect to see visible results with just one treatment.
-Since the Fraxel laser is treating a fraction of the skin (about 20 to 40%), Samolotis says it can take up to three to four treatments to reach a benefit comparable to traditional resurfacing lasers or deep peels.
+Since the Fraxel laser is treating a fraction of the skin, Samolotis says it can take up to three to four treatments to reach a benefit comparable to traditional resurfacing lasers or deep peels.